 When my friend Ed wanted to stop smoking, a Zen master told him that he needed to love smoking first.
 "Create a ritual each time you smoke," the teacher said.
 "Take a cigarette and wrap it in a beautiful cloth.
 Go to a quiet place where you can be alone for a few minutes.
 Take your time unwrapping the cloth, removing the cigarette, smoking it.
 Notice how every inhale feels in your mouth and your throat.
 Notice if you like it.
 If you love it.
 If you want more of it.
 Only when you give it to yourself completely can you completely give it up."

-"That's one smart dude," I told Ed, thinking of the parallels between smokers and emotional eaters.
+"That's a wise teacher," I told Ed, thinking of the parallels between smokers and emotional eaters.
 Of course, we can't give up eating altogether (and I never advocate depriving yourself of your favorite foods or even your non-favorite foods).
 But it's true that we can't stop emotional eating until we really love food.
 And in my experience, emotional eaters — those of us who eat for reasons besides hunger — don't actually like food.

 But think about it for a moment.